3453-315h/jLoot/README.md

  -l limit       The limit for file downloads
  -o out_dir     The output directory (default is loot/) -y yara_rules  Specify custom yara rules
+ -i session_id  The JSESSIONID to use for cookie based auth (default is to use no auth)
 ```

 ## Setup ##